 moss - Small, leafy-stemmed plants that grow in carpet-like mats and tufts on moist ground.
 Particularly abundant in maritime regions of Antarctica where conditions are too harsh for other types of plant.
 In Antarctica mosses often accumulate in large "moss banks".

 nekton - Free-swimming aquatic animals that move under their own power and can move independently of ocean currents.
-Whales and squid and many fish are types of nekton.
+Whales, squid and many fish are types of nekton.

-niche - The life style of an organism, its "job" also - the place in which it lives, what it eats, how it gets nutrients, and the interplay it may have with the environment and other organisms.
+niche - The life style of an organism, its "job" also - the place in which it lives, what it eats, how it gets nutrients, and the interplay it has with the environment and other organisms.

 nip / nipped - a dreaded description of a ship from the early days of polar exploration when she was trapped by ice on both sides that was pushing in hard.
 In contrast to the gentle sounding nature of the event, the reality was often that the ship suffered considerable damage or was broken and sunk.